A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Results

-For lower accreted masses spinning-up the PNS to periods ranging from $\SI{28}{}$ to $\SI{64}{ms}$ (between $\SI{8}{}$ and $\SI{14}{ms}$ for the predictions of \citet{spruit2002}), our scenario may produce radial magnetic fields $B_r$ as strong as the dipolar fields assessed in low-field magnetars \citep{rea2010,rea2012,rea2014}.
-Moreover, the strength of the associated azimuthal field is $B_{\phi}$ $\sim\SI{e15}{G}$.
-This suggests that $B_{\phi}$ can be related to the internal magnetic field inferred from the observed spectra in \citet{tiengo2013} and \citet{rodriguez2016}.
-Thus our model provides an alternative to the ``worn-out'' magnetar scenario suggested in e.g. \citet{rea2010,rea2013,rea2016} to explain low-field magnetars formation.
+For lower accreted masses spinning-up the PNS to periods ranging from $\SI{28}{}$ to $\SI{64}{ms}$ (between $\SI{8}{}$ and $\SI{14}{ms}$ for the predictions of \citet{spruit2002}), our scenario may produce radial magnetic fields $B_r$ as strong as the dipolar fields diagnosed in low-field magnetars \citep{rea2010,rea2012,rea2014}.
+Moreover, the strength of the associated azimuthal field is $B_{\phi}\sim(1-3)\times 10^{15}\,\SI{}{G}$, which can be related to the non-dipolar magnetic field needed to produce the outbursts and chaotic bursts observed in magnetars \citep{thompson1995}.
+This azimuthal magnetic field may also be the source of the proton cyclotron absorption lines observed in two low-field magnetars by \citet{tiengo2013} and \citet{rodriguez2016}.
+Thus, our model provides a possible explanation of low-field magnetar formation.
+It is an alternative to the initial interpretation proposed by \citet{rea2010}, which invokes $\gtrsim\SI{1}{Myr}$ `old' (or `worn-out') magnetars whose initial strong dipolar field of $\sim{\rm few}\times\SI{e14}{G}$ has decayed due to Ohmic and Hall processes.
+This diffusion could be enhanced by the presence of a strong initial toroidal field $\gtrsim\SI{e16}{G}$ \citep{turolla2011}.

-Since Eqs.~\eqref{eq:Bphi_sat}--\eqref{eq:Br_sat} give order of magnitudes, \citet{fuller2019} parameterized them with a prefactor noted $\alpha$.
-We used $\alpha\sim \SI{1}{}$ as obtained by \citet{fuller2019} for evolved stars in the sub-giant/red giant branch by calibrating $\alpha$ on asteroseismic measurements.
-However, \citet{eggenberger2019} find $\alpha\sim 0.5$ for sub-giant stars on the one hand, and $\alpha\sim1.5$ for red giant stars on the other hand.
+As Eqs.~\eqref{eq:Bphi_sat}--\eqref{eq:Br_sat} give orders of magnitude, \citet{fuller2019} parameterised them with a prefactor denoted $\alpha$.
+We used $\alpha\sim \SI{1}{}$ as obtained by \citet{fuller2019} for evolved stars in the subgiant and red giant branches by calibrating $\alpha$ on asteroseismic measurements.
+However, \citet{eggenberger2019} find $\alpha\sim 0.5$ for subgiant stars on the one hand, and $\alpha\sim1.5$ for red giant stars on the other.
 Also, \citet{fuller2022} argue that $\alpha\sim\SI{0.25}{}$ if intermittent dynamo action is considered in radiative zones with insufficient shear to trigger a sustained dynamo.
-This smaller prefactor would imply a larger limit of fallback mass of $\sim\SI{2e-2}{M_{\odot}}$, i.e. a rotation period of $\sim\SI{15}{ms}$.
+This smaller prefactor would imply a larger limit of accreted mass of $\sim\SI{2e-2}{M_{\odot}}$ (i.e. a rotation period of $\sim\SI{15}{ms}$).